SabaLab/diffEnrich/README.md

 generated ‘same-day/same-version’, and if it finds even one of the three, it will not re-write any of the data sets.
 It will still however, let the user know it is not writing out new data sets and still generate the named list object.
-Users can of course generate ‘same-day/same-version’ data sets in different directories if they so choose.
+Users can generate ‘same-day/same-version’ data sets in different directories if they so choose.

 ``` r
 ## run get_kegg() using rat